harp-lab/GPUJoin/rapids_implementation/README.md

 ## cuDF vs Pandas DataFrame performance comparison

 The following sections include the system configuration, the dataset, the flowchart, and the benchmarking result.
-This result is generated using `timeit` module of Python.

 ### System configuration
 - GPU information: